 I can hear my sister saying that…”Oh Herb!”
-But seriously!
-This girl had forgotten all about planting her “HERB” garden!
+(My nickname growing up!)
+But seriously, this girl had forgotten all about planting her “HERB” garden!
 Moving stinks and beside loving the fact that you get a new place, it sucks that there are things you have to leave behind.
 Like…my herb garden!
 Hence, forgetting that I needed to start a new one here and now, I’m hoping it’s not too late.

 I should begin by telling you that I am not a GARDENER by ANY means.
 I don’t like dirt.
 But I love plants, especially herbs & I love to cook with them!
 So with my husbands help, I usually am able to start a very nice garden that produces fresh-yummy “additions” to our meals!